Student Leadership Network

 APANSA exists to explore and resolve the unique challenges, obstacles, and responsibilities specific to APIA nursing students, nurses, and the communities from which they come.
 The primary purpose of APANSA is to build a national grassroots movement of APIA nurses to advance social justice, health promotion, and access.
 At Penn, we will foster leadership development, peer mentoring, offer culturally appropriate curricula development recommendations, and engage in social events that will engender relationships that will carry the nursing profession forward.
 For more information, email email@example.com.

 The purpose of KASEA is to establish a network of Korean American students and young professionals in science & engineering and to provide, in the areas of science, technology, and entrepreneurship opportunities for international cooperation, career development, and community service.
 For more information, email firstname.lastname@example.org.

 SASE is dedicated to the advancement of Asian heritage scientists and engineers in education and employment so that they can achieve their full career potential.
 Besides professional development, SASE also encourages members to contribute to the enhancement of the communities in which they live.

 Southeast Asian Circle (SEAC)

-With a home at the University of Pennsylvania, Southeast Asian Circle is the world’s first undergraduate business club dedicated to Southeast Asian students.
+With a home at the University of Pennsylvania, Southeast Asian Circle is the world’s first undergraduate business and cultural club dedicated to Southeast Asian students.
 Southeast Asian Circle strives to enrich the business education of Southeast Asian undergraduates, cultivate a tightly-knit community among all Southeast Asian groups, and uplift local and global Southeast Asian communities through volunteering and business consulting services.
 We hope the business enrichment opportunities and communal support provided by the club will empower Southeast Asian students to live meaningful lives on campus as well as engender positive impact on the communities around them.

 Wharton Asian Exchange (WAX)